tech-for-a-geener-hawaii/tech-for-a-greener-hawaii.github.io/index.md

 # Aloha Plants

 ## Our Team
-Ethan Burks - Undergraduate student at the University of Hawaiʻi at Mānoa
+Ethan Burks - Undergraduate student at the University of Hawaiʻi at Mānoa Information and Computer Sciences

-<br></br>
-Austin Dang - Undergraduate student at the University of Hawaiʻi at Mānoa
+Austin Dang - Undergraduate student at the University of Hawaiʻi at Mānoa Information and Computer Sciences

-Brian Dang - Undergraduate student at the University of Hawaiʻi at Mānoa
+Brian Dang - Undergraduate student at the University of Hawaiʻi at Mānoa Information and Computer Sciences

-Justin Lisoway - Graduate student studying finance and computer science at the University of Hawaiʻi at Mānoa
+Justin Lisoway - Graduate student at the University of Hawaiʻi at Mānoa Finance and Information and Computer Sciences

-Joel Nicolow - Undergraduate student at the University of Hawaiʻi at Mānoa [https://jnicolow.github.io/](https://jnicolow.github.io/)
+Joel Nicolow - Undergraduate student at the University of Hawaiʻi at Mānoa Information and Computer Sciences and Public Health [https://jnicolow.github.io/](https://jnicolow.github.io/)

 ## Overview
 ### The Problem